-If a firm has an energy practice, most of its work will be based around oil and gas.
+If a firm has an energy practice, most of its work will likely be based around oil and gas.
 This breaks down into upstream and downstream work.
-Upstream refers to the locating and exploiting of oil and gas fields (think 'drill, baby, drill' and you get the picture).
-Downstream refers to everything related to transport, processing and distribution – pipelines, refineries, petrol stations, etc. Many firms that do energy work trumpet their renewable energy and climate change expertise, but at any firm this will be a very small practice area.
+Upstream refers to the locating and exploiting of oil and gas fields.
+Downstream refers to everything related to transport, processing and distribution – pipelines, refineries, petrol stations, etc. Many firms that do energy work trumpet their renewable energy and climate change expertise, and while this is a growing area of practice it remains relatively small.
 Power and utilities, and environment/regulatory are two other areas which are often considered to fall under the energy/projects umbrella.

 What lawyers do

 - The work of an energy or projects lawyer mirrors that of a corporate lawyer – drafting, due diligence, getting parties to sign agreements – with several added layers of complexity.

 - There are several components to any project: financing, development and (often) subsequent litigation.
 Lawyers usually specialise in one of these areas, although they do overlap.